What is Democracy

 6) Based on liberty, fraternity and equality:

-In democracy the rights and the liberties of the people are well safeguarded.
+In autonomy the rights and the liberties of the people are well safeguarded.
 People are given freedom to express their views without any fear.
 They can criticize the wrong policies of the government.
-Democracy also provides equality to the people.
+Autonomy also provides equality to the people.
 All citizens get equal opportunities.
-Democracy also promotes fraternity among the people because in IT everybody is treated alike.
+Self government also promotes fraternity among the people because in IT everybody is treated alike.

 7) Democracy improves the quality of decision making: